steelman2712/Matrix-bot/README.md

             | - People
                 | - Subfolders of images
         | - Text directory
+        | - Config (Config files must be in a this folder relative to mount point for docker images)

 With the image directory containing several subfolders of folders of images.
 At the moment the bot is written with .jpg files in mind.